vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/deploy-connect/ex-ug-deploy.md

 This topic describes how to deploy Explorer locally by RPM, DEB, and tar packages.

-## Precautions

-The Dag Controller installation package is built in Explorer starting from version 3.2.0, which provides graph computing services.
-The user can decide whether or not to start the Dag Controller service.
-If the Dag Controller service is not started, the **Workflow** menu in Explorer will appear gray and cannot be clicked.

 ## Prerequisites

 Before deploying Explorer, you must check the following information: